theironcook/Backbone.ModelBinder/README.md

 I've done a bit of testing with the [backbone-deep-model](https://github.com/powmedia/backbone-deep-model) and it seems to work well with the ModelBinder.

-[here](https://github.com/theironcook/Backbone.ModelBinder/blob/master/sandbox/Example_NestedAttributes.html) is a simple of example showing how to use backbone-deep-model with the ModelBinder.
+[Here](https://github.com/theironcook/Backbone.ModelBinder/blob/master/sandbox/Example_NestedAttributes.html) is a simple example showing how to use backbone-deep-model with the ModelBinder.

 The nested models are just plain javascript objects with the deep-model plugin.
 If your nested objects are Backbone.Models you'll need something similar to the deep-model plugin.